wavesplatform/data-service/README.md

 **⚠️ This service is currently in /v0.
 Breaking changes are coming in /v1 (also possible, but not likely, within /v0 releases).
 Please use with caution.**

-This is an API aimed at retrieving data from blockchain quickly and comfortably.
+This is an API aimed at retrieving data from blockchain quickly and conveniently.
 We  support public APIs for:
 - Mainnet
   - [https://api.wavesplatform.com/v0/](https://api.wavesplatform.com/v0/)
 - Testnet